The Pink Triangle Trust has been promoting

 of prominent international patrons

-They are (top row from left) Elizabeth O’Casey, Head of Delegation to the UN Human Rights Council International Humanist and Ethical Union (IHEU); Yemisi Ilesanmi, author of Freedom to love all: Homosexuality is not Un-African, which is available for purchase on Amazon; Sonja Eggerickx (President of the International Humanist & Ethical Union; (second row, from left) Tom Flynn, Executive Director of the US Council for Secular Humanism and editor of Free Inquiry; Leo Igwe, Nigerian Humanist activist, former Executive Secretary of the Nigerian Humanist Movement and winner of the UK National Secular Society’s 2013 “Secularist of the Year” Award; Hope Knútsson.
+They are (top row from left) Elizabeth O’Casey, Head of Delegation to the UN Human Rights Council International Humanist and Ethical Union (IHEU); Yemisi Ilesanmi, author of Freedom to love all: Homosexuality is not Un-African, which is available for purchase on Amazon; Sonja Eggerickx (former President of the International Humanist & Ethical Union; (second row, from left) Tom Flynn, Executive Director of the US Council for Secular Humanism and editor of Free Inquiry; Leo Igwe, Nigerian Humanist activist, former Executive Secretary of the Nigerian Humanist Movement and winner of the UK National Secular Society’s 2013 “Secularist of the Year” Award; Hope Knútsson.
 President of Sidmennt, the Icelandic Ethical Humanist Association; (bottom row, from left) James Ledward, Editor of the Brighton-based magazine GScene); Maryam Namazie, Human rights activist, commentator, broadcaster and spokesperson for the One Law for All Campaign against Sharia Law in Britain, Udo Schüklenk, Professor of Philosophy at Queen’s University, Canada, where he holds the Ontario Research Chair in Bioethics.
 A renowned bioethicist, he is joint editor-in-chef of the international journals Bioethics and Developing World Bioethics.
-He is also co-author of the recently published 50 Great Myths about Atheism; and former EastEnders actor, Michael Cashman, who recently retired as a MEP.
+He is also co-author of the recently published 50 Great Myths about Atheism; and former EastEnders actor, Michael Cashman.
+Cashman is a former MEP.

 Cashman received his Commander of the British Empire (CBE) medal from the Prince of Wales during an Investiture ceremony at Buckingham Palace on May 10, 2013 in London (PhotoWPA Pool/Getty Images Europe).